iluvjava/Maths/Topics/Linear Algebra/Matrix Decomposition/SVD.md

 ---
 ### Connection to Schur's Decomposition

-When the matrix under SVD is normal, the decomposition changed into [[Schur]]'s Decomposition
+When the matrix under SVD is normal, the decomposition changed into [[Schur Decomposition]]'s Decomposition

 ---